ShashankVM/chat-with-ai/README.md

 -> Tell me a joke.

 "How many politicians does it take to change a lightbulb?
 Two.
-One ot change it, and another one to change it back again."
+One to change it, and another one to change it back again."